Skip to content

 Fingerprint

-• 73c5da0a: The BIP-32 master wallet's fingerprint, if you have it noted down, will help you make sure you entered the correct mnemonic and passphrase (optional) and will load the expected wallet.
+• 73c5da0a: The BIP32 master wallet's fingerprint helps you make sure you entered the correct mnemonic and passphrase (optional) and will load the expected wallet.
+The fingerprint is the best checksum you can have, it's good to note it down.

 Network